nasa/cumulus-dashboard/README.md

 Add a link reference for the GitHub "compare" view at the bottom of the CHANGELOG.md, following the existing pattern.
 This link reference should create a link in the CHANGELOG's release header to changes in the corresponding release.

-### 6. Create a pull request against the master branch
+### 6. Create a pull request against the develop branch

 Create a PR for the `release-vX.X.X` branch against the `develop` branch.
 Verify that the Circle CI build for the PR succeeds and then merge to `develop`.